Financial Settlement on Divorce

 However, it is not generally known that the financial claims which each have against the other, remain open until dismissed by a court order.
 The person, who divorces the other, by issuing a divorce petition, is known as the Petitioner.
 And the person divorced by the other, is known as the Respondent.
 The petition, as standard practice, includes applications to the court for financial orders, which the court has the power to make.
 This means that the petitioner has made the necessary applications and can proceed with these claims regardless of whether he or she has remarried.

-More importantly, if a financial order is not obtained; neither party has the certainty of knowing that claims cannot be brought by their former spouse in the future.
+If a financial order is not obtained; neither party has the certainty of knowing that claims cannot be brought by their former spouse in the future.

 The order will usually set out a record of what you have already done, and if appropriate what you wish to happen after the order is made.
 For example, you may have sold a property or policy and divided the funds between you, but one of you may be paying maintenance to the other for him or herself or perhaps children.
 You may have agreed a clean break and the order can be drafted to provide that.
 The order will set out what you have decided.

 If you and your former spouse have agreed a financial settlement we can help by preparing, or checking, a consent order on a fixed-fee basis.
 The fixed-fee will cover taking your initial instructions, drafting/checking and negotiating the final draft of the consent order for submission to the court and applying to the court on your behalf for the order, when it is to be your application.
-The fixed fee will not not apply if you have not already reached agreement on your divorce settlement.
+The fixed fee will not apply if you have not already reached agreement on your divorce settlement.

-The fixed fee refers to our costs and you will also have to pay a court fee, which is presently £45.
+The fixed fee refers to our costs and you will also have to pay a court fee, which is presently £50.
 The fixed fee does not cover obtaining or checking financial disclosure from your former partner, other than to prepare a summary for the court in what is called a “statement of information for a consent order”.
 The court fee may be subject to increase in the future.